Katsugachi/Solus-MS/README.md

 # <img src="favicon.ico" height="30" style="vertical-align: -20%;"> &nbsp; Solus-MS

 An open source launcher for various programs and games including Hollow Knight, Slope, Minecraft 1.12.2 etc... <br>
 Written entirely in html (The launcher, not the games) <br>
 Opens games in a new tab, use f11 to full screen. <br>
 Credit: bog/aukak and gn-math (bread) for main ports.
 I made a good few as well :) <br>
 Notice: Sorry about bugs, I am aware of a few and I'm working hard to fix them!
 Thanks!
+## Disclaimer & Terms of Use
+This website is intended for personal entertainment use only.
+Users are entirely responsible for complying with their local institution's policies, rules, and network guidelines (including schools, universities, and workplaces).
+The creators and hosts of this website accept no liability for any disciplinary actions, restricted access, or consequences resulting from unauthorized use during school or work hours.
+By continuing to use this site, you agree that you are doing so at your own risk and responsibility.

 ## Launch Solus MS In Browser
 [![Launch](https://img.shields.io/badge/Launch-Solus%20MS%20%E2%86%92-blue?style=for-the-badge)](https://katsugachi.github.io/Solus-MS/)
 ## Information To Launch Locally - Windows